About Us

 • Must be a United States citizen (dual citizenship not permitted)

-• Must be less than 42 years of age when starting the pre-doctoral internship (which will commence around August of 2025).
+• Must be less than 42 years of age when starting the pre-doctoral internship (which will commence in August of 2027).

 • Must be medically qualified.